-Khaled Hadj Ibrahim (Arabic: خالد حاج إبراهيم, born 29 February 1960), better known as Khaled, is an Algerian raï singer-songwriter and multi-instrumentalist born in Oran in the square of Eckmühl in Algeria.
+Khaled Hadj Ibrahim (Arabic: خالد حاج إبراهيم, born 29 February 1960), better known as Khaled, is an Algerian raï singer-songwriter and multi-instrumentalist born in Sidi El Houari in Oran Province of Algeria.
 He began recording in his early teens under the name Cheb Khaled (الشاب خالد, Arabic for "Young Man" Khaled, as opposed to the traditionalist Sheikh elders) and has become the most internationally famous Algerian singer in the Arab world and across many continents.
 His popularity has earned him the unofficial title "King of Raï".
 His most famous songs are "Didi", "Aïcha" and "C'est la vie".
-He was offered Moroccan citizenship on August 2013.

-In 2012 Khaled's album C'est la vie sold over one million copies in the European market alone after only two months and sold 1.8 million copies in the Middle East and North Africa, as well as 200,000 in the United States, for an estimated 3.6 million worldwide sales.
+In 2012 Khaled's album C'est la vie sold more than one million copies in the European market alone after only two months and sold 2.2 million copies in the Middle East and North Africa, as well as 200,000 in the United States, for an estimated 4.6 million worldwide sales.
 With a record million downloads of the hit single "C'est la vie" on European and Canadian iTunes, the album reached number 5 on the Billboard top France Songs.
 The album contains a message of tolerance, love and peace, staying away from the themes of conflict that many other artists in the Arab world explore.
-Khaled tried to convey what Algerian immigrants suffer in Europe through the album and thinks that this is the reason behind the album's huge commercial success.
+Khaled tried to convey what Algerian immigrants suffer in Europe through the album and believes this is the reason behind the album's huge commercial success.
 C'est la vie was Khaled's first album after a five-year break from recording during 2011 presidential elections in France and the Arab Spring.

 Text from this biography licensed under creative commons license